BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 * **Reduced Trust Assumptions** - While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
 The mint does not have access to user transaction data or balances.

-### Mitning ecash
+### Creating and redeeming ecash
+{% include picture.html
+   image = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@1x.png"
+   retina = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
+   mobile = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
+   mobileRetina = "assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
+   alt-text = "An illustration of the process of creating and redeeming ecash tokens" caption = "Creating and redeeming ecash tokens." width = 800 height = 456 layout = "full-width"
+%}

-The process of crearting ecash on bitcoin is known as minting.
-This process typically includes the following steps:
+The process of creating ecash on Bitcoin is known as **minting.** The process of redeeming ecash into sats via the Lightning Network is known as **melting.** This process typically includes the following steps:

+#### Minting ecash

 **1. User Deposits Funds** - The user deposits Bitcoin or sats into a mint.
 In Cashu, this is done by sending Bitcoin to the mint’s address.
 In Fedimint, the process is similar but involves federated entities.

 **2. Blinded Token Creation** - The mint generates blinded tokens, which are cryptographic representations of the deposited funds.
 The blinding process ensures that the mint cannot link the tokens to the user, preserving privacy.

+**3. Mint provides Tokens to User** - The user receives a set of tokens that can be combined to create an ecash token of any amount denominated in Bitcoin.

+#### Melting ecash

+**1. User Initiates Melting** The user requests to redeem their ecash tokens for sats.
+This is typically done through a wallet or platform that supports melting.

+**2. Token destruction** The mint verifies and destroys the ecash tokens, ensuring they cannot be reused.
+This step confirms the authenticity of the tokens and maintains the integrity of the system.

+**3. Sats Transfer via Lightning Network** The user receives an equivalent amount of sats through the Lightning Network, completing the melting process and converting ecash back into spendable Bitcoin.

+### Sending and receiving ecash
 {% include picture.html
-   image = "/assets/images/guide/how-it-works/ecash/blind-signatures@1x.png"
+   image = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@1x.png"
-   retina = "/assets/images/guide/how-it-works/ecash/blind-signatures@2x.png"
+   retina = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
-   mobile = "/assets/images/guide/how-it-works/ecash/ecash-mobile.jpg"
+   mobile = "/assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
-   mobileRetina = "/assets/images/guide/how-it-works/ecash/ecash-mobile@2x.jpg"
+   mobileRetina = "assets/images/guide/how-it-works/ecash/creation-and-redemption@2x.png"
-   alt-text = "Illustratin showing how a blinded signature works." width = 800 height = 456
+   alt-text = "An illustration of the process of creating and redeeming ecash tokens" caption = "Creating and redeeming ecash tokens." width = 800 height = 456 layout = "full-width"
 %}

-**1.** Alice places their ecash token request inside an envelope.
-This process, known as 'blinding,' ensures that the details of the request are hidden from the mint.
-This means the mint cannot see the specific details of the token request.

-**2.** The closed envelope, now containing the blinded token request, is sent to the mint.
-The mint signs the outside of the envelope without ever seeing the contents inside.
-This way, the mint can issue a valid cryptographic signature on the ecash tokens without knowing the specific details of the request, preserving the user's privacy.

-**3.** Alice removes the token request from the signed envelope.
-The request now has the mint's cryptographic signature, validating the ecash tokens while keeping the details private and unseen by the mint.
-This makes the tokens valid and untraceable to the original request.

-{% include picture.html
-   image = "/assets/images/guide/how-it-works/ecash/ecash.jpg"
-   retina = "/assets/images/guide/how-it-works/ecash/ecash@2x.jpg"
-   mobile = "/assets/images/guide/how-it-works/ecash/ecash-mobile.jpg"
-   mobileRetina = "/assets/images/guide/how-it-works/ecash/ecash-mobile@2x.jpg"
-   alt-text = "Mint creation"
-   width = 800
-   height = 456
-%}

-### Sending ecash
-Sending ecash can be done via multiple methods to suit different transaction needs.
-Here’s how you can receive ecash using either protocol:

-#### Sending an ecash Token via QR Code:
-Sending ecash can be done efficiently by using a QR code that contains the token.
-This method is particularly useful for in-person transactions or quick transfers.

-**1.** Generate a token for the desired amount in your Cashu or Fedimint wallet.

-**2.** Convert the generated token into a QR code within your wallet.

-**3.** Recipient scans the provided QR code using their Cashu or Fedimint wallet.

-**4.** Recipient scans the provided QR code using their Cashu or Fedimint wallet.

-**5.**Recipient’s wallet will automatically process and add the token to their balance, completing the transaction.

-#### Sending an ecash Token via Copy and Paste:
+Sending ecash and receiving can be done via multiple methods to suit different transaction needs.
+One of the advantages of ecash is that users are simply transacting pieces of data, such as a string of JSON text.
+These pieces of data are very flexible and can be transmitted via any medium.
+This means ecash can be transmitted in any way that data can be transmitted.
+Some unique ways that ecash can be sent and received, which are not possible with on-chain or Lightning transactions, include:

+1. Text message, such as email or SMS
+2. Bluetooth transmission
+3. Over the Bitcoin Lightning Network
+4. QR codes, which enable physical bearer assets like paper notes or coins

+#### Text message, such as email or SMS:
 Another method to send ecash is by copying and pasting the token string.
 This is particularly useful for online transactions or when using text-based communication platforms.

-**1.**Generate a token for the desired amount in your Cashu or Fedimint wallet.

-**2.**Copy the generated token string.

-**3.**Send the token string to the recipient through any communication channel (e.g., email, messaging app).

-**4.**Recipient’s wallet will automatically process and add the token to their balance, completing the transaction.

-**5.**Recipient copies the ecash token string provided and pastes the token into the designated field.

-**5.** Recipient’s wallet will validate and add the token to their balance, completing the transaction.

-#### Sending an ecash token via Lightning:
-Users can send ecash by paying a Lightning Network invoice generated by the recipient, or sending a a payment to a Lightning address This method integrates seamlessly with existing LN infrastructure.

-**1.** Obtain the LN invoice from the recipient.

-**2.**Open your Cashu or Fedimint wallet.

-**3.**Enter the invoice or lightning address details into your wallet.

-**4.**Confirm and send the payment.
-The mint will exchange your ecash tokens for Bitcoin on the Lightning Network and then send the Bitcoin to the recipient.

-### Receiving ecash
-Receiving ecash can be done via multiple methods to suit different transaction needs.
-Here’s how you can receive ecash using either protocol:
+#### Bluetooth transmission:
+Most applications allow users to share a token via Bluetooth.
+However, more comprehensive Bluetooth sending and receiving functionalities have not yet been fully developed.
+As a result, when a user attempts to share an ecash token via Bluetooth, the most common outcome is that the receiving device does not know how to handle it.

-#### Receiving an ecash Token via QR Code:
+#### QR codes:
 Ecash can also be received by scanning a QR code that contains an embedded token.
 This method is particularly useful for in-person transactions or quick transfers.

-**1.**Open the QR code scanner in your Cashu or Fedimint wallet.

-**2.**Scan the provided QR code containing the ecash token.

-**3.**The wallet will automatically process and add the token to your balance.

-#### Receiving an ecash Token via Copy and Paste:
-Another method to receive ecash is by copying and pasting the token.
-This is useful for online transactions or transferring tokens via text-based communication platforms.

-**1.**Copy the ecash token string provided by the sender.

-**2.**Open your Cashu or Fedimint wallet and navigate to the receive section.

-**3.**Paste the token into the designated field.

-**4.**The wallet will validate and add the token to your balance.

-#### Receiving ecash via Lightning Invoice:
+#### Lightning Network:
-Users can receive ecash by generating it themselves through a Lightning Network (LN) transaction.
-This involves creating an LN invoice through the mint (either Cashu or Fedimint) and paying it.
+Users can send and receive ecash by generating a LN invoice through the mint (either Cashu or Fedimint) and paying it.
 Upon successful payment, the mint issues the corresponding ecash tokens to the user.

-**1.**Open your Cashu or Fedimint wallet.

-**2.**Generate an LN invoice for the desired amount.

-**3.**Pay the invoice using your Lightning-enabled wallet.

-**4.**Upon successful payment, receive the ecash tokens in your wallet.